gwasylow/github-copilot-ai-coding-workshop/Demo-Showcase.md

 EXERCISE 4: Agent mode & optimization
 [COPILOT] show me possible optimizations for a code and explain step by step how the potential new code is going to work
+> Check for 2-3 different options available

+EXERCISE 5: Commit automatisation:
+[COPILOT] create commit message that explains recent changes and add to a git commit command in terminal [TERMINAL] git show HEAD

+EXERCISE 6: /explain
+> select piece of a code and run /explain
+[COPILOT] /explain

+EXERCISE 7: Architecture diagram
+[COPILOT]